Close Alert Banner

 Blue gradient abstract

 Your body and mind are closely connected.
 Eating disorders and disordered eating are about more than food, they’re also about how you feel about yourself, and can be a way of coping with negative feelings and challenging situations.
 Eating disorders are not choices.
-They can affect people of all genders, ages, races, ethnicities, body weights and shapes, sexual orientations and socioeconomic statuses.
+They can affect people of all genders, ages, races, ethnicities, body sizes, sexual orientations and socioeconomic statuses.

 What is the difference between an eating disorder and disordered eating?